Top 5 Safety Tips for Pennsylvania Teen Drivers

 • Food and drinks

 These distractions are not worth the safety of the teen and those around them.
 Discussing these distractions with a teen driver can help them understand why that split second of distraction can lead to life-altering events.
+Distracted driving is a leading cause of teen driver fatalities, making it crucial for teens to stay focused on the road.

 Driving under the Influence

 While every parent wants to believe their teen understands the danger of driving under the influence of drugs or alcohol, that is not always the case.
 It is better to have a conversation about the dangers of driving under the influence than to assume that your teen knows and understands the dangers.
+Driving under the influence is a significant contributor to teen driver fatalities, underscoring the importance of this conversation.

 Passenger Safety

 A teen likely will want to have their friends as passengers.
 With each passenger added to the car, the level of possible distractions increases.
 For the safety of themselves and their friends, the teen needs to prioritize safe driving.
 Parents can explain that conversations and gossip can wait until they are safely parked.
 The teen’s well-being is more important than trying to keep up with the conversations in the back seat.
+For a young driver, managing the distractions caused by passengers is crucial for maintaining focus and safety on the road.

 Car Maintenance